Shrimp (film)

 Shrimp is a 2018 short comedy-drama film written and directed by Zelda Williams.
-It stars Conor Leslie, Paulina Singer, and Williams as dominatrixes in a Los Angeles BDSM den.
-The title of the film is a reference to the term given to the dominatrixes' male clients.
+It stars Conor Leslie, Paulina Singer, and Williams as dominatrices in a Los Angeles BDSM den.
+The title of the film is a reference to the term given to the dominatrices' male clients.

 The film premiered at the Tribeca Film Festival on September 22, 2018.
 Following its premiere, the rights to Shrimp were purchased by Gunpowder & Sky to develop the film into a series.

 Plot

-Dominatrixes Sasha, Jess, and Angelina work under the supervision of head mistress Marie at a BDSM den, where they inflict pain and humiliation upon their male clients.
+Dominatrices Sasha, Jess, and Angelina work under the supervision of head mistress Marie at a BDSM den, where they inflict pain and humiliation upon their male clients.
 Jess is a free-spirited exhibitionist and Angelina is married to a client, while Sasha has avoided relationships because of her occupation.
 Wanting to change Sasha's outlook, Marie sets her up with a blind date she tells Sasha is her friend's son.

 After completing their shifts, Sasha meets her date Daniel at a bar, Jess engages in cunnilingus with a young woman in the bar's restroom, and Angelina and her husband enjoy a private romantic evening.
 Sasha and Daniel remain at the bar until closing and Daniel convinces Sasha to accompany him to a park.
 The two spend the night together and fall asleep on a bench.

 The next morning, Angelina is attacked by a client, but Sasha rescues her.
 Sasha's actions earn praise from Marie and she asks Sasha to leave the den with her when it closes for the day.
 Upon stepping outside, the two women encounter Daniel, who is revealed as Marie's son.
 Put in an awkward position by this revelation, Sasha finds herself at a loss for words.